lhao03/lhao03.github.io/content/blog/papers/compsci/critical/computer-on-fire.md

 - harmful to believe tech industry is meritocratic

-{{ quote(text="If the exclusion of minorities is naturalized as reflecting their lack of merit, rather than a moral failing within the industry, then diversity initiatives can only be justi- fied in economic terms—­as a strategy to improve products or make companies more competitive.", author="Janet Abbate", link="https://mitpress.mit.edu/books/your-computer-fire", source="Your Computer is on Fire"
+{{ quote(text="If the exclusion of minorities is naturalized as reflecting their lack of merit, rather than a moral failing within the industry, then diversity initiatives can only be justified in economic terms­as a strategy to improve products or make companies more competitive.", author="Janet Abbate", link="https://mitpress.mit.edu/books/your-computer-fire", source="Your Computer is on Fire"